COVID - 19 UPDATE: 4 AUGUST 2020

 free.
 By entering the church you are accepting that risk.

-parish churches in Pilling, Preesall, Stalmine, and Hambleton will be open
+parish churches in Pilling, Preesall, Stalmine, and Hambleton are open

 daily from 10.00-14.00 for private, prayer.

-This will be subject to certain restrictions as follows:
+This is subject to certain restrictions as follows:

 - People aged 70 or over,